temporalio/documentation/docs-src/strongly-typed-errors/pending-activities-limit-exceeded.md

   - strongly-typed
 ---

+The Workflow has reached capacity for pending Activities.
-This error indicates that the Workflow Task was failed to prevent more Activities from being created.
+Therefore, the Workflow Task was failed to prevent the creation of another Activity.

-Let the Workflow complete any current Activities before trying to run this Task again.
+Let the Workflow complete any current Activities before redeploying the code.